lebedec/bumaga/README.md

 A Rust-native library for building user interfaces using web development experience.
 You should use it if these features valuable to you:

-+ UI declaration and styling language similar to HTML and CSS
++ HTML based UI definition and styling
-+ Hot reloading of view, prototyping without recompilation Rust app
++ CSS animations and transitions
 + Simple view bindings and interoperability based on JSON values
-+ Graphics API agnostic
++ Graphics and windowing API agnostic
-+ Windowing API agnostic
-+ CSS animations
++ Fast prototyping first, hot reloading of view without compilation Rust app

 The development of this library possible thanks to work of Rust enthusiasts:
 [pest](https://github.com/pest-parser/pest),